Pregnancy Care 6 min read

 Maintaining a healthy and balanced diet is essential for expectant mothers to ensure both their well-being and the proper development of their growing baby.
 Here are some dietary recommendations for expectant mothers:

-• Folate and Folic Acid: Folate is crucial for preventing neural tube defects in the baby.
+• Folate and Folic Acid: Folate helps prevent neural tube defects in the baby.
 Include foods like leafy greens, fortified cereals, beans, and citrus fruits in your diet.
 You may also need to take a prenatal vitamin with folic acid as recommended by your healthcare provider.

-• Calcium: Calcium is essential for the development of your baby’s bones and teeth.
+• Calcium: Calcium is important for the development of your baby’s bones and teeth.
 Incorporate dairy products (or dairy alternatives fortified with calcium), leafy greens, and fortified plant-based milk into your diet.

 • Protein: Protein is necessary for your baby’s growth.
 Include lean meats, poultry, fish, eggs, dairy products, beans, lentils, and nuts in your diet.